-My grandfather had purchased a couple of Maximas over the years.
-When the new and much sportier 1989 version was announced, I (firmly convinced of my twenty-year-old hipness) just assumed that he would not go for it.
-I was wrong: within a year, my grandfather was driving a new Winter Blue Metallic Maxima.
-A somewhat instructive lesson for this young man.
+Familiar and comfortable with things Japanese at least partially from his time serving in the occupation forces following World War II, my grandfather purchased a couple of first Datsun and then Nissan Maximas over the years.
+When Nissan announced the new and much sportier third-generation version of the Maxima for the 1989 model year, I (firmly convinced of my twenty-year-old hipness) assumed that he would not purchase one.
+I was wrong: within a year, my grandfather was driving one of those new Maximas with the “4DSC” logo (an abbreviation for “4-Door Sports Car”) on a side window—an at least somewhat instructive lesson for this young man.

 “Big enough to hold a meeting.
 Fast enough to keep it short.”

 New for 1989, the third-generation Nissan Maxima was a significant change toward a more sporty image and reality, with attractive new styling and an independent rear suspension.
-Nissan named it the “4-Door Sports Car” (even putting 4DSC decals on the car), but I remember wondering if they had moved too far away from their previous conservative designs for their market.
-They hadn’t—the 1989 Maxima sold quite well, despite the elimination of the station wagon version.
+I remember wondering if they had moved too far away from their previous conservative designs for their market.
+They hadn’t—the 1989 Maxima got good reviews and sold quite well, despite the elimination of the station wagon version.

 The Maxima’s engine, a version of Nissan’s VG30E 3.0 liter/181 ci multi-port fuel injected V6 (closely related to the standard powerplant in the Nissan 300ZX), was slightly upgraded for 1989 to 160 bhp and 182 lb.ft of torque.